Categories

 I’ll explain, don’t worry.

-In summary, Chigurh spends the conversation with the gas station owner gathering details about the man’s journey and invoking details about the coin’s journey—while fiercely resisting giving any such details about his own.
+But while Chigurh spends the conversation with the gas station owner gathering details about the man’s journey and invoking details about the coin’s journey, he fiercely resists giving any details about his own origin.
+When the man asks Chigurh where he is from, Chigurh responds with a rude retort: “What business of it is yours where I’m from, Friend-O?”

 It’s not only the coin, after all, that has followed a remarkable path to arrive at this moment.
-The potential victim has, too.
-Thus, as we’ve observed, Chigurh expresses interest in these people’s paths, for example inquiring about the gas station owner’s life story (“You married into it”) and asking Carson Wells, “If the road led you to this point, of what good was the road?”
-He’s musing about these unfortunate individuals’ chance arrival into a circumstance in which they may die.
-That circumstance, from his perspective, is embodied by the coin, an object with which the potential victim has improbably, randomly collided, and which will reveal to Chigurh whether that collision was meant to result in the individual’s death.
-If so, he’ll faithfully enact that outcome.
+The potential victim has, too, as Chigurh emphasizes when speaking to the gas station owner (“You married into it”) and Carson Wells (“If the road led you to this point, of what good was the road?”).
+In both cases, he muses about these individuals’ chance arrival into circumstances in which they may die.
+That circumstance, from his perspective, is embodied by the coin, an object with which the potential victim has improbably collided, and which will reveal to Chigurh whether that collision was meant to result in the individual’s death.
+If so, he’ll faithfully enact that.

-This is because Chigurh for most of the film is on a larger mission: to retrieve the missing money.
+This is because Chigurh for most of the film is on a larger mission: to retrieve the missing drug money.

 Based on what we have already said about Chigurh, we can deduce that this is because Chigurh believes that he is predestined to retrieve the money, and that those who might obstruct him are consequently predestined to be killed.
 A coin toss would be redundant for these individuals, because it’s already evident that the circumstances they have wandered into necessitate their deaths.
 Their need to be executed is already assured.

 No one obstructs Chigurh’s retrieval of the money more than Llewelyn Moss (Brolin), who, thanks in part to his military training, has the wherewithal to stay a step ahead of Chigurh for much of the film.
-But Moss has stark weaknesses compared to Chigurh, of which Wells unsuccessfully tries to advise him in the hospital.
+But Moss has stark weaknesses compared to Chigurh, as Wells unsuccessfully tries to advise him in the hospital.

-We, however, can make sense of it, or at least follow his thought process, because we know that Chigurh now perceives her as just one more person whom circumstances have ordained to die.
+We, however, can make sense of it, or at least follow his thought process.
+Because we know that Chigurh now perceives her as just one more person whom circumstances have ordained to die.
 In Chigurh’s mind, he isn’t choosing to kill her, just effecting what is supposed to happen based on Moss’s decisions.
 Chigurh offers her a coin toss (“It’s the best I can do”), just to be sure that it was meant to be—but she declines, and he kills her, checking his feet for blood as he leaves the house.

 Well, the moment recalls an earlier scene in which a grievously injured Moss, still in possession of the two million dollars, overpays a group of young men on the border for a jacket.
 It’s an essential purchase, possibly saving his life, and it’s possible only because he is, if only temporarily, rich.
 Similarly, the car crash scene with Chigurh, which also includes a medically essential purchase, emphasizes the fact that Chigurh has the two million dollars now, and can likewise use it to get himself out of trouble.

-Perhaps this is why Chigurh—whose reasons for getting involved in this saga, remember, are never made clear—is so invested in obtaining the lost money in the first place: maybe he just wants to get an edge on fate, knowing from his own meditations that it’s only a matter of time before his meandering path leads him into harm’s way, too.
-Remember that his rude “Friend-O” retort to the gas station owner seemed to indicate his resistance to (and therefore his awareness of) the potential for the rules of fate to apply to him, too.
+Perhaps this is why Chigurh—whose reasons for getting involved in this saga, remember, are never made clear—is so invested in obtaining the lost money in the first place: maybe he wants to get an edge on fate, knowing from his own meditations that it’s only a matter of time before his meandering path leads him into harm’s way, too.
+Remember that his rude “Friend-O” retort to the gas station owner seemed to indicate his resistance to (and therefore his awareness of) the potential for the rules to apply to him, too.

 You can’t stop what’s coming.
 It ain’t all waitin’ on you.
 That’s vanity.

-The second dream is somewhat more complex.
+The second dream is more complex.
 It entails Bell’s father riding out ahead of him in a cold, dark, mountainous pass with fire in a horn to light ahead and wait for his son.
 Bell remembers that his father “rode on past me, kept goin’, never said nothin’” with his “blanket wrapped around him.”
 This imagery can only be interpreted as symbolic of the father’s early death.

 “You can’t stop what’s coming.”